kaylee-k/blogify/README.md

   - **Interfaces and Type Aliases** to define contracts for various components.

-  - **Custom types** to handle state management and interactions with drag-and-drop.
+  - **Custom types** are used to manage state and facilitate drag-and-drop interactions.